nottrobin/maas-docs/en/manage-cli-interfaces.md

 bond_updelay=200 bond_downdelay=200 mtu=9000
 ```

-See [Bond interfaces](nodes-commission.md#bond-interfaces) for details on supported bond modes and their actions.
+See [Bond interfaces](nodes-commission.md#heading--bond-interfaces) for details on supported bond modes and their actions.

-## Create a Bridge interface
+<h2 id="heading--create-a-bridge-interface">Create a Bridge interface</h2>

 A bridge interface is created with the following syntax: